sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 extra.author = "Alexa VanHattum"
 extra.author_link = "https://www.cs.cornell.edu/~avh/"
 extra.bio = """
   [Alexa VanHattum](https://www.cs.cornell.edu/~avh/) is a second-year student interested in the intersection of compilers and formal methods.
   She also enjoys feminist book clubs and cooking elaborate [fish truck][] meals.
 """
 +++
 In previous discussions, we've considered research systems that find bugs in compiler implementations via _differential testing_.
 To page you back in, [CSmith][] and [Equivalence Modulo Inputs (Orion)][emi] both used clever tactics to generate randomized test programs and inputs, with the goal of finding instances where compilers produce different output than expected.
-These system exploit a key assumption: while we don't have an oracle that determines the ground truth correct behavior for any program in the presence of undefined behavior, we can expect compilers to produce the "same" behavior across different implementations.
+These system exploit a key assumption: while we don't have an oracle that determines the ground truth correct behavior for any program (without a precise semantics), we can expect compilers to produce the "same" behavior across different implementations.

-On the other hand, there are fully verified compilers such as CompCert that guarantee against mis-compilations, but do so at the cost of supporting entire language surfaces and getting fast, optimized code.
+On the other hand, there are fully verified compilers such as [CompCert][] that guarantee against mis-compilations, but do so at the cost of supporting entire language surfaces and getting fast, optimized code.

-What about middle ground, where we leverage a correctness oracle for some particularly tricky portions of a massive, commonly-used optimizing compiler?
+What about middle ground, where we leverage a correctness oracle for some particularly tricky portions of a commonly-used optimizing compiler?

 Lopes et al.’s [“Provably Correct Peephole Optimizations with Alive”][paper], from PLDI 2015, takes one flavor of this approach.
 Instead of treating the compiler itself as a black-box system that we try to break from the outside, Alive _proves_ that the high-level insights behind certain optimizations are correct.